-While unrealistic feminine ideals are constantly pushed upon us, today's ads aren't just sexist against women.
-Men are targeted by unfair stereotypes in advertising, too.
-They're often depicted as either idiots or hyper-masculine (or both), and when it comes down to it, even the commercials that, on the surface, seem degrading to just women are actually degrading to men also because advertisers assume all males are simpleminded enough to buy into the images about women being presented.
+But women aren't the only targets of modern advertising.
+That's right, men are fair game when it comes to sexism, too.
+They're often depicted as either idiots or hyper-masculine (or both), and when it comes down to it, even the commercials that seem to bash only women are actually inadvertently calling men idiots because advertisers assume all males are simpleminded enough to buy into the images about women being presented.

 Here are some examples of commercials that are sexist against men.

 Most of Old Spice's commercials are totally bizarre, but this one is a bit offensive.
 Don't get me wrong, it's totally sexist against women, too, but the reference to men as brainless robots is unmistakable.

 We get it, we get it.
 Males are unevolved, filthy, burping, flatulent cavemen, but with the help of a woman and little technology, they can become fully domesticated!

 Furthering the idea that men are completely incapable of completing domestic tasks — like caring for children or even dressing themselves — this Hanes commercial depicts men as lovable doofuses who women have to continually clean up after.

 Through a series of commercials that depict fake focus groups, Chevy attempts to make every male in America think that kids, mature people, attractive single women, rich housewives and other guys will not perceive them as real men unless they drive a truck.
 They will not be able to protect other men's daughters or appear ruggedly attractive if they drive a compact sedan.
 How demeaning (and false) is that?

 In this particular commercial, a bunch of women sit around and bag on a guy who prefers a smaller car over a huge, gas-guzzling truck.
 A guy who doesn't drive a truck isn't sexy.
 Right.